DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 ### AppointmentForm.ScrollableAreaProps

-Describes properties passed to a component that renders the appointment form's scrollable area.
+Properties passed to a component that renders the appointment form's scrollable area.

 Field | Type | Description
 ------|------|------------